OFFICE OF THE STATE TREASURER AMD RECEIVER GENERAL

 Upon acceptance of an offer, the candidate must complete a Criminal Offender Record Information (CORI) authorization form.
 The offer of employment is contingent upon the completion of a satisfactory criminal record inquiry.
 Where applicable, Human Resources may request a history of the applicant’s driving records.

-Any Treasury employee who assumes another position as outlined above and has been employed with the Treasury for at least one (1) year must undergo another criminal background check.
-Treasury will give the employee 72 hours written notice before conducting a new CORI check.
-The employee:
+Any Treasury employee who assumes another position as outlined above and has been employed must undergo another criminal background check.
+If the individual has been employed by Treasury for one (1) year or less, Human Resources will give the employee 72 hours written notice before conducting a new CORI check.
+If the individual has been employed by Treasury for more than one (1) year, the employee must complete a new CORI authorization form.

-After an applicant receives a job offer, he/she must also complete an Employment Eligibility Verification I-9 form and submit proper identification(s) in compliance with the Immigration Reform and Control Act to determine whether the applicant has the legal right to work in the United States.
+After an applicant receives a job offer, he/she must also complete an Employment Eligibility Verification I-9 form and submit proper identification(s) in compliance with the Immigration Reform and Control Act to determine whether the applicant is legally authorized to work in the United States.

 Once an offer is accepted and CORI results are satisfactory, Human Resources will contact the new employee to confirm a start date.
 The new employee will receive a new employee packet on the first day of employment.
 New employees must attend an Employee Orientation.
 Orientations will be conducted quarterly or as needed.
 After a review of Treasury policies, new employees shall sign a form acknowledging that pertinent policies have been reviewed.

-When completing an application for employment, candidates shall disclose in writing any family member who is also an employee of the Commonwealth of Massachusetts.
-Documentation shall be kept in a separate file in Human Resources and in the employee’s personnel file.
+In accordance with M.G.L. c.
+268A, § 6B, when completing an application for employment, candidates shall disclose in writing any spouse, parent, child or sibling or the spouse of the candidate’s parent, child or sibling who is also an employee of the Commonwealth of Massachusetts.
+Documentation shall be kept in a separate file in Human Resources and in the employee’s personnel file, but this disclosure shall be considered a public record for purposes of the Public Records Law, M.G.L. c.
+66 and M.G.L. c.
+4, § 7.

 The Treasury will not consider family members of current employees for employment.
 Family members shall include an employee’s spouse, brother, sister, children, stepchildren, parents, father-in-law, mother-in-law, sister-in-law, brother-in-law, daughter-in-law, son-in-law, aunt or uncle, first cousins, or a member of the employee’s household.